box/brainy/README.md

 ### Requested Contributions

-If you're interested in helping out, the following tasks are available:
+If you're interested in helping out, pull requests for the following tasks will be warmly welcomed:

 - Convert all non-public methods to use camel case.
-- Add proper type annotations to all functions.
+- Add proper PHPDoc annotations to all functions and methods.
-- Remove magic and bad practices.
+- Remove magic and bad practices:
   - Variable variables
   - `__call`, `__get`, etc.
   - Eliminate dead code